python-gino/gino/docs/tutorials/fastapi.rst

 * Enable CI_, install ``pytest-cov`` and use ``--cov-fail-under`` to guarantee coverage.
 * Integrate static code analysis tools and security/CVE checking tools.
 * Automate Alembic_ upgrade properly - e.g. after new version is deployed.
-* Be aware of the usual security attacks like CSRF_, XSS_, etc.
+* Be aware of the common security attacks like CSRF_, XSS_, etc.
 * Write load tests.

 Again, the source code of the demo is available `here